Night at the Museum (franchise): Night at the Museum: Battle of the Smithsonian (2009)

-Three years after the previous film, several of the exhibits are transferred to the Smithsonian in Washington, D.C., and Dexter the monkey steals the tablet of Ahkmenrah.
+Three years after the first film, several of the exhibits are transferred to the Smithsonian in Washington, D.C., and Dexter the monkey steals the tablet of Ahkmenrah.
 Larry must break in and team up with his old friends, and new ally Amelia Earhart, to get it back from Ahkmenrah's resurrected evil older brother Kahmunrah before morning.

 Night at the Museum: Secret of the Tomb (2014)

-Five years after the previous film, Larry discovers that the tablet of Ahkmenrah's magic is failing.
+Five years after the second film, Larry discovers that the tablet of Ahkmenrah's magic is failing.
 He and his now-teenage son Nick, along with Teddy Roosevelt, Sacagawea, Jedediah, Octavius, Dexter, Attila the Hun, and a new caveman figure named Laaa (who looks like Larry) travel to the British Museum in London to undo the curse, with the help of Ahkmenrah's parents and the narcissistic Sir Lancelot of Camelot, before the tablet's magic disappears forever.